JonahsOrg/workflows/README.md

 - [x] Create an environment variable for the label and use it to create / add a label to a node
 - [ ] Make a regex pattern that branch names have to fit in order to be created
 - [X] Create environment variable for the branch to copy into a new feature branch
+- [ ] Use a json file to create / house the labels for a repository

 ## Create and publish a release through the command line